 Another tip is to ask people at the hotel (bother visitors and staff) for recommendations on activities and food.
 We spent a lot of time at our hotel’s beach, and I imagine everyone else did too.
 We found that they provided beach toys for kids and floating lounge chairs for adults.
-That’s me floating in the photo at the top.
 There was supposedly a library, but I never saw any books in the lobby.
-(Yes, I care).
 We were told the hotel also rented out DVDs, bicycles and provided non-motorized water sports.
 I didn’t take advantage of those during our stay but it was good to know what was available for free.

 At sunset, we’d walk on the beach, explore other hotels and collect seashells.
 It was a beautiful vacation and a nice break from winter.
 I’ll probably be thinking about it a lot while I’m huddled under layers of sweaters and blankets.